olgierdh/nova_engine_2_vulkan/PITCHME.md

 Cons ( Command Buffer approach )
 @ul[list-square-bullets](false)
 - We will have to rewrite half of the renderer
+- We will have to make it in a separate branch and stall work on rendering part
 - We may encounter situations where OpenGL will be much more less efficient
 @ulend
 @snapend